Partridge Pea Information

 Partridge Pea is easy to grow.
 It does well in medium to dry soils, even poor ones, and prefers full sun but will tolerate light shade.

 You'll notice there seems to be a bit of black powder coating the seeds.
 Partridge Pea is a legume and, like many legumes, shares a symbiotic relationship with Rhizobia bacteria in its root nodules.
 These bacteria take in atmospheric nitrogen and convert it into a form the plant can use (called "nitrogen fixation"), allowing the plant to grow well in low nitrogen soils.
 Often legume seed is sold with an inoculant of Rhizobia mixed in, in case there is little in the soil where the seed is planted.
 The black powder you see contains these bacteria.
 These bacteria are harmless to humans.
-Learn more here.
+Learn more here

 You can sow your seed directly in the ground or start them in pots for transplanting.
 Either way, cover the seed with a little soil or mulch (¼ to ½ inch) to help the seed stay moist.
 Watch for a pair of oval seed leaves, or cotyledons, to appear first.
 After this, your seedlings will start to produce the "true" leaves characteristic of the plant (see both types of leaves in this photo).